NBar05/Econometrics_project/README.md

 Econometric project of 3rd year students

-More details or data on kovanic/ecm repo
+More details and information can be found in this repo: kovanic/ecm